Laurens-Veltman/standard/README.md

 Many wet-lab scientists would like to use the R programming language more in their work, including for the task of fitting and using standard curves.
-The model-fitting cababiliies and interface in R is enourmous however, and can often be overwhelming and not straight forward, when all a user needs to do is fit one model, and do some calculations with the fitted model.
+The model-fitting capabilities and interface in R is enormous however, and can often be overwhelming and not straight forward, when all a user needs to do is fit one model, and do some calculations with the fitted model.
 This is where `{standard}` comes in.